Niveditha-Sivan/Niveditha-Sivan/README.md

 ### Hi there 👋

-I'm Niveditha, a creative and inquisitive graduate looking to expand knowledge through every possible learning experience.
-I'm currently pursuing Electronics and Computer Engineering at VIT, Chennai.
+I'm Niveditha, a creative and inquisitive engineer looking to expand knowledge through every possible learning experience.
+Open to networking, collaborating, and sharing knowledge with fellow developers.

 <div id="header" align="center">